What is the Mediterranean diet

 It is very common nowadays to hear about the Mediterranean diet pretty much everywhere.
 But what is this Mediterranean diet really like?

-Basically the Mediterranean diet refers to a diet that is rich in vegetables, fruits, nuts, seeds and legumes, with a sparse consumption of animal protein.
-Even though this diet is highly praised all over the world it is actually not the staple diet in many mediterranean countries.
+Basically the Mediterranean diet refers to a diet that is rich in vegetables, fruits, nuts, seeds and legumes.
+Consumption of animal protein is sparse and in small portions.

-Younger generations tend to eat more fast food, trans food, or pre-cooked and industrial food, but there are still many people that are strongly tied to this ancestral diet.
+This diet is highly praised all over the world but it is actually no longer the staple diet in many mediterranean countries.
+Younger generations tend to eat more fast food, or pre-cooked and industrial food.
+Anyway there are still many people that are strongly tied to this ancestral diet.

 Mediterranean diet: what to eat

-The vegetables you eat should be as varied as possible, in Italy we have a mix of leafy green that is called “misticanza”, meaning literally “a mix”.
-When buying misticanza (mainly from farmers markets, there is no such thing in supermarkets) you are buying a mix of wild leafy greens and greens like spinach, kale, salads.
 This mix is really easy to cook and is suitable for baked pasta recipes, stir-fries, pizza filling and so on.
 Usually the mix is made of seasonal vegetables and you can only find it in farmers market because they tend to mix together what is left from other veggies after tiding the fixed-weight bundles they sell.

 When you choose what to eat, you should always buy seasonal produce, when in season fruits and vegetables are usually more tasty and nutritious.